Summarised policy framework on Know Your Customer' (KYC), Antimoney Laundering (AML) and Prevention Of Money Laundering (PML) measures of the bank

 Retention of records

-The records referred to in para (d) above would be maintained for a period of ten years from the date of the transaction.
+The transaction records referred as above shall be maintained for a period of ten years from the end of the business relationship.

 Appointment of Principal Officer